 You Don’t Want To Know What Is In Our Drinking Water

-it Improves Your Home’s Water
+It Improves Your Home’s Water

-it Improves The Taste And Odor Of Your Drinking Water
+It Improves The Taste And Odor Of Your Drinking Water

 During the RO process, water passes through a semi-permeable membrane designed to remove impurities that are larger than the water molecules.
-The membrane acts as a barrier, trapping impurities on one side while allowing pure water to pass through to the other side.
+The membrane acts as a barrier.
+It traps impurities on one side while allowing pure water to pass through to the other side.
 By removing these impurities, RO can improve the taste and odor of drinking water by making it clearer, cleaner, and fresher.
 This can be especially noticeable when compared to water treated with chlorine, which can leave a distinct taste or odor in the water.

 Makes Your Water Easier To Swallow